Fasting is becoming more and more popular.

 It’s hard to say exactly how much, but what we can say is that the longer you fast, the more muscle you’re going to lose.

-You can probably get away with water fasting for a day or so without losing any appreciable amount of muscle, but once you push things past about the 24 hour mark, it’s all but guaranteed.
-After around 3 days, muscle protein becomes your body’s primary fuel source.
+You can probably get away with water fasting for a day or so without losing any appreciable amount of muscle, but once you push things past about the 24 hour mark muscle loss becomes more of an issue.
+The longer you go without food after that point, the more muscle you risk losing.

 The problems don’t end there, though.